docker-library/docs/apisix/README-short.txt

-Apache APISIX is a dynamic, real-time, high-performance API Gateway.
+Apache APISIX is a dynamic, real-time, high-performance Cloud-Native API Gateway.